Development Server

 bengal serve --port 8080

-# Disable live reload
+# Disable file watching (and live reload)

-bengal serve --no-reload
+bengal serve --no-watch

-bengal serve --watch "content/**/*.md"
+bengal serve --no-open

 File Watching